You've been trying

 I'm all three.

-I'm a Board Certified Behavior Analyst with 20+ years in the field.
+I've been in the field since 2005 and a Board Certified Behavior Analyst since 2012.
 I was diagnosed with ADHD at 37 — and suddenly my whole life made sense.
 And I'm raising kids with ADHD, which means I debug these strategies at home before I bring them to clients.

-My approach blends ABA and ACT — not to make you compliant, but to help you build a life that actually fits your brain.
+My approach blends ABA and ACT, not to make you compliant, but to help you build a life that actually fits your brain and your values.

 Whether you're a parent, a teen, or an adult —